Turnbuckle Championship Wrestling: History

 On December 28, 2001, TCW and NWA Florida held an interpromotional event at the Volusia County Fairgrounds in DeLand, Florida.
 In singles matches, Lex Lovett defeated Steve Madison, Jorge Estrada defeated Luther Biggs and Buck Quartermaine defeated Spanky Malone.
 In a match lasting over 30 minutes, TCW's Glacier and Jason Sugarman won the NWA World Tag Team Championship from The New Heavenly Bodies.
 In the semi-main event, TCW Heavyweight Champion Scotty Riggs kept his title via disqualification against Barry Windham.
 The sixth and final match was an "ECW vs. TCW" match in which Steve Corino and Jack Victory took on father and son Dusty and Dustin Rhodes.

 On January 26, 2002, Dustin Rhodes defeated Scotty Riggs to win TCW Heavyweight Championship but surrendered the title the following day with the announcement that he would be returning to WWE as a full-time competitor.
 Dustin wrestled a few last matches before leaving TCW.
 The first, on February 2, was a 6-man tag team TLC match with his father Dusty and Ron Studd against Scotty Riggs, Jason Sugarman and an impostor Goldust.
 A second match took place days later in Carrollton and resulted in a victory over Steve Corino.
 His third and last match was against Scotty Riggs who defeated him for the TCW Heavyweight Championship in Carrollton on March 1.
 With this victory, Riggs became a record 3-time heavyweight champion.

 In July 2003, Rhodes appeared alongside sports director Mike Raita on the Paul Finebaum Radio Network and discussed both his wrestling career and Turnbuckle Championship Wrestling.
 However, partially due to declining business as well as increased competition from WWE, Rhodes was forced to close the promotion shortly after The Dusty 35th Anniversary Tour that same year.
 The announcement followed after Rhodes signed a contract with Total Nonstop Action Wrestling.

+In December 2023, Nightmare Factory LLC, under the leadership of WWE star Cody Rhodes, filed for the trademark of "Turnbuckle Championship Wrestling".
+This filing hints the revival of the original TCW brand, initially founded by Cody's father, Dusty Rhodes.
+The trademark application, covering various merchandise and entertainment services related to wrestling contests, is about preserving TCW legacy while adapting to the evolving landscape of entertainment.